 Rather, the question has become how to scale down coal generation in line with the expansion of renewable energy.
 This raises issues both within the power sector but also for the Chinese economy more widely, in particular how to deal with the possible negative impacts on employment and economic growth in coal-mining regions.

 China is moving quickly from a dynamic power system context to a stable one – this is reflected in the growing issue of wind curtailment.
 The highest curtailment rates are observed in provinces where large coal-fired generation capacity is located or where a lack of transmission capacity prevents the dispatch of surplus wind power to demand centres.
 Gansu Province led the curtailment with 39% followed by Jilin (32%) and Xinjiang (32%).

 In this context, the most central challenges relate to operating the power system in a more flexible manner, while deploying new wind and solar PV capacity in a system-friendly manner.
 The three provinces of Liaoning, Jilin and Heilongjiang (collectively referred to as North-East China is this publication) have been selected for a closer analysis of current operating practices.

-Considering system-friendly deployment, there still appears to be a tendency to focus on large scale projects in resource-rich areas, far away from load centres.
-However, next-generation wind and solar PV technology allows for more flexible deployment, which could alleviate some of the current grid integration issues.
+Considering the system-friendly deployment, there still appears to be a tendency to focus on large scale projects in resource-rich areas, far away from load centres.
+However, next-generation wind and solar PV technology allow for more flexible deployment, which could alleviate some of the current grid integration issues.